Soup Cookie Chronicles: Trash Utah Republican Blames Baltimore Bridge Collapse On DEI Initiatives

 Gee, wonder why…

-You can’t make this s#!t up.
-These people are serious deranged.
+You can’t make this s–t up.
+These people are seriously deranged.
 Please hit up Phil Lyman’s Twitter account and tell him how much of a 3% loser he is.

 -